Infpowertower/hal/README.md

 - `CELERY_BROKER_URL` - URL for the Celery broker (Redis)
 - `CELERY_RESULT_BACKEND` - Backend for storing task results

-These are configured in the docker-compose.yml file.
+These are configured in the docker-compose.yml file or .env.dev for local development.